chef-boneyard/chef-web-docs-2016/includes_install/includes_install_reporting_ha.rst

       $ chef-server-ctl install opscode-reporting

 #.
-Reconfigure the |chef server| on the back end primary server (bootstrap):
+Reconfigure the |chef server| on the backend primary server (bootstrap):

    .. code-block:: bash

       $ chef-server-ctl reconfigure

 #.
-Reconfigure the |reporting| server on the back end primary server (bootstrap):
+Reconfigure the |reporting| server on the backend primary server (bootstrap):

    .. code-block:: bash

       $ opscode-reporting-ctl reconfigure

 #.
-Copy the entire ``/etc/opscode-reporting`` directory from the back end primary machine to all front and back end nodes.
+Copy the entire ``/etc/opscode-reporting`` directory from the backend primary server to all frontend and backend servers.
 For example, from each server run:

    .. code-block:: bash

       $ scp -r <Bootstrap server IP>:/etc/opscode-reporting /etc

-   or from the back end primary machine:
+   or from the backend primary server:

    .. code-block:: bash